-Official transcripts are issued by the Registrar's Office.
-Transcripts must be requested in writing via the Transcript Request Form and include the original signature of the student.
-All obligations to Criswell College must be satisfied before a transcript will be released.
-Please keep in mind that it will be at least one week after the end of a semester or term before final grades are posted.
-Our policy prohibits the faxing or scanning and emailing of official transcripts.
+Official transcripts are issued by the Registrar's Office, but processed by a third-party vendor.\ Transcripts must be requested via the criswell.edu website.
+Please keep in mind that final grades are posted no sooner than one week after the end of a semester or term.
+Transcripts will be processed by our third-party vendor and our policy prohibits the faxing or scanning and emailing of official transcripts.
 Students may print an unofficial transcript from the SONIS Student Portal.
-Students in need of assistance in accessing the SONIS student portal should contact the Campus Software Manager.
+Students in need of assistance with accessing the SONIS student portal should contact the Campus Software Manager.

 Transcripts are processed in the order in which they are received.
-Normal processing time is 1-3 business days and does not include delivery time.
-During college holidays and peak periods (beginning or end of semesters and terms, registration, or graduation), processing a transcript may take longer than normal.
-Additional processing time may occur if a student was last enrolled at Criswell prior to the Fall 1996 semester.
-Same day pick-up is not guaranteed.
+Normal processing time is 1-5 business days and does not include delivery time.
+During College holidays and peak periods (beginning or end of semesters and terms, registration, or graduation), processing a transcript may take longer than normal.
+Additional processing time may occur if a student was last enrolled at Criswell prior to the fall 1996 semester.
+Official Transcripts can be emailed or mailed by the third-party vendor, but in-person pickup on campus is not available.

-Transcripts will not be released to students who have holds on their accounts for outstanding balances owed to the college or other unfulfilled obligations.
+Transcripts will not be released to students who have holds on their accounts for outstanding balances owed to the College or any other unfulfilled obligations to Criswell College.
 Contact the Registrar's Office at 214-818-1303 if additional information is needed regarding transcript holds.